 The group always offers a warm welcome, friendly face and the opportunity to talk to someone who understands what you are going through because they've been through it too.

 East Berkshire Stroke Recovery Service provides high quality information, practical advice and emotional support following a stroke.
-We begin working with a stroke survivor, their carers and their family immediately after a stroke.
-We'll continue to provide the support people need, for as long as they need it – within their own homes and back into the community.
+Whether you are a stroke survivor, carer or family member, we will begin working with you after a stroke.
+We will continue to provide the support you need, both at home and in the wider community.